Ipstenu/at-reply-two/readme.txt

 This plugin allows you to add Twitter-like @reply links to comments.

-When clicked, those links insert the author name and a link to the comment you are replying to in the textarea.
+When clicked, those links insert the author name and a link to the comment you are replying to in the text.

 This plugin was heavily simplified from the original.